robpickerill/luhnr/README.md

 Criterion benchmarks are provided in [./benches](benches/).

-On an Intel Core i9, 2.4GHz, 8 core MacBook Pro:
+On an Intel Core i9, 2.4GHz, MacBook Pro:

 ```
 generate                time:   [133.52 ns 133.93 ns 134.41 ns]